 There are three network configurations available: Customer Managed Network, Cisco Managed Network, and Cisco Managed Gateway Network.
-Both Cisco Managed network configurations let you create and manage network objects using the Neutron Service and the Networking APIs.
-As of the Metacloud 4.1 release, project members as well as administrators can create and manage network objects.
+Both Cisco Managed network configurations let you create and manage network objects using the Networking Service (neutron) and the Networking APIs.
+As of the Metacloud 4.1 release, project members as well as administrators can create and manage network resources.

 Cisco Managed Network

 In Cisco Managed Gateway Networks, the Metacloud Support team manages your Metacloud Network Platform.
 The team manages the networking routers and Aggregation Services Routers (ASRs).
 The ASRs connect to your internally-managed switches which then communiticate with your router and firewall for access to the Internet.
 A Cisco Managed Network ensures that your Metacloud network and Metacloud environment are managed and monitored by Metacloud Support Team.

 In Customer Managed Networks, Metacloud customers manage all aspects of the Metacloud Network Platform.
 The Metacloud team does not manage any aspects of the Metacloud Network Platform but will notify the customer when network issues are detected.